lanadanolic/AI-powered-document-summarization-application/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details # AI-powered-document-summarization-application